 Plannet_sp_<Resource Name>_<SearchParameter Name>.
 The Touchstone test is expecting that the name for these will be only the

 SearchParameter Name (coverage-area, plan-type, or network).

-The rest of the search parameters needed for the Da Vinci Plan-Net IG are defined by the base specification and are already available in Azure API for FHIR without any additional updates.
+The rest of the search parameters needed for the Da Vinci Plan-Net IG are defined by the base specification and are already available in the FHIR service without any additional updates.

 Outside of defining search parameters, you need to load the required profiles and extensions to pass this test.
 There are nine profiles used as part of the Da Vinci Plan-Net IG:

 - Plan-Net Network

 - Plan-Net OrganizationAffiliation

 Sample rest file

 To assist with creation of these search parameters and profiles, we have a sample http file on the open-source site that includes all the steps outlined above in a single file.
 Once you've uploaded all the necessary profiles and search parameters, you can run the capability statement test in Touchstone.